smantzavinos/conventions/docs/README.md

 ## Diagrams

+Diagram use encouraged.
-Use diagrams judiciously throughout the documentation to clarify complex structures, workflows, or relationships.
+Use diagrams as much as reasonably helpful throughout the documentation to clarify complex structures, workflows, or relationships.
 All diagrams should be written in [Mermaid.js](https://mermaid-js.github.io/) format for compatibility with Obsidian and other markdown tools.

 ---